nus-cs2103-AY1920S1/duke/docs/README.md

 ### `bye` - To exit and stop Duke.

-To stop the session with Duke, the user can specify this command to end the session with Duke.
+To stop the session with Duke, you can specify `bye` to end the session with Duke.

+Format: `bye`

 Example of usage: